toamitkumar/blog-post/content/post/2022-02-02-devops-operations-in-bank.md

 #### Preparing for production support

 ##### Metrics
-Like explained above, the domain boundaries was defined for each squad.
+As explained above, the domain boundaries were defined for each squad.
 Each squad was responsible to capture the following:
 - throughput, latency, % of errors (and their breakup), apdex score for each API consumed from the services in their boundary
 - compute resources: cpu & memory utilisation, network & IOPS,
 - other metrics: kafka lags, # of timeouts & retries